Section 4.1: What's in the Sampling Kit?

 Items Provided for Sampling

 In the following pages you will find images and descriptions of each item provided for sampling.
 These items will come in the TREE kit you receive in the mail and are to be returned in the tube after you have collected your samples.
 Be sure to include the Sample Form, any pictures you took, and the timeline.
-Be sure to communicate to the CLS Education team if you need more time with sample collection.
+Be sure to communicate with your CLS Education Team member if you need more time with sample collection.

-When you unscrew the lid of the tube and remove the contents (carefully), one item you will find is a clinometer.
+When you unscrew the lid of the tube (can be twisted from either end) and remove the content, one item you will find is a clinometer in a black case (shown in Figure 2).
 The clinometer is used to measure the height of the tree.

 You will also find an increment borer in your kit (shown in Figure 3).
 It is made up of three parts: the spoon (silver metal piece; pulls the sample out of the tree), the borer (black metal piece; screws into the tree), and the blue metal handle (contains latch to assemble borer and you twist this piece to collect sample).
 You will use this equipment when you are coring or extracting the core from the tree.

 Next is the diameter at breast height (DBH) tape.
+You will find this with the clinometer.
 There are two sides to the tape.
 The metre side is a regular measuring tape (in cm) and measures the circumference of the tree.
 The metre diameter side is also in cm.
 This side has been divided by the number pi (3.14159), so that by wrapping this side around the tree, you get the diameter of the tree (as shown in Figure 5).